Procurement Glossary

 Conclusion on the bonus agreement

-Bonus agreements are an effective tool in strategic purchasing that promotes both cost savings and long-term supplier relationships.
+Bonus agreements are an effective tool in strategic Procurement that promotes both cost savings and long-term supplier relationships.
 Success is based on careful planning of procurement volumes, transparent monitoring and digital management of the agreements.
 Despite potential risks such as excess stock or supplier dependency, the benefits of subsequent discounts and improved purchasing conditions outweigh the risks.
 Modern digital solutions and the integration of sustainability aspects make bonus agreements a forward-looking element in professional procurement management.